Saleyards and Animal Markets In Australia

 - Animals with trapped body parts, unable to free themselves.

-- Transport of unfit animals.
+- Transport and sale of unfit animals.

 What Animals' Angels Does Against it

 Since 2004, Animals' Angels has been with the 'farm' animals in Australia, regularly documenting activities at markets, saleyards and during transport.